 Carolina has a long tradition of excellence in the environmental field, with educational programs located in the College of Arts and Sciences and the Schools of Public Health, Medicine, Law, Business, Government, and Journalism and Mass Communication.
 These programs include highly focused studies in the sciences, social sciences or humanities to professional applications.
 Both our Department of Environmental Sciences and Engineering and our campus-wide community in environmental policy are routinely ranked amongst the top 10 such programs in the country.

 environmental degree, the Institute for the Environment, in partnership with the Department of Environmental Sciences and Engineering at the UNC Gillings School of Global Public Health and the College of Arts and Sciences, offers a Bachelors of Science in Public Health (BSPH).
-In addtion, the Curriculum for the Environment and Ecology offers two environmental degrees and two environmental minors.
+In addition, the Curriculum

 sites, with locations throughout North Carolina and abroad, focus on themes specific to the six regions where they are located.
 The field sites provide semester-long opportunities for students to explore real-world issues through a combination of course work, field trips, group research projects and internships with local organizations.
 The Institute also offers opportunities for field study, where students can hike the Sierra Nevada mountains and explore the coral reefs of the Virgin Islands.

 opportunities: mentored, one-on-one experiences that offer students individual practical experience in settings that match their particular interests.